 A commonly accepted business philosophy is that people do business with people they know, like and trust.
 We buy something because we perceive it to have a greater value to us that what it costs us.
 Sometimes we place a higher value on a product or service because we know, like and trust the people behind it.

 Often, though, we perceive value without first establishing that personal relationship.
 For instance, would you rent office or warehouse space because you liked the property manager?
-Do you go to a doctor you met through a friend if they aren’t covered by your insurance plan?
-Would you choose to buy a computer operating system other than the one included in the price of your PC?
-I know, like and trust several competing telecommunications representatives, but my choice of providers was the value and reliability of the of the service.
+Most of us choose doctors from those included on our insurance plans,use the computer operating system included in the price of our computers, and shop for the best deals on things we use every day.
+I know like and trust several competing telecommunications representatives, but my choice of providers was the value and reliability of the of the service.

-While relationships can add value that differentiates similar products and services, seeking the products or services themselves usually comes first in the buying decision process.
+While relationships can add value that differentiates similar products and services, seeking the products or services themselves usually comes first.
 In the search for what’s valuable to us, we first have to know that you and your products and services exist.
 Visibility is the first step in the buying decision.

 Here are its benefits: